API Documentation v0.0.1

 • ../../include/s2mini.mk (Wemos S2 Mini)

-The Makefile will be used by Github Actions to verify that code will compile without errors.
-Once successful, a downloadable zip file will be created with the compiled firmware which can be flashed to the desired board.
+GitHub Actions uses the Makefile to verify that code compiles.
+When successful, a downloadable zip file is created with compiled firmware which can be flashed to the desired board.

-Github Actions is a continuous integration testing engine.
-It is connected with the OpenHornet Github repository.
-When a Pull request is opened or merged, Github Actions will checkout the git repo and attempt to compile the code.
-If the code compiles successfully and there where no errors detected, it automatically updates the Doxygen documentation and uploads it back to the repo.
+GitHub Actions is the project's continuous integration engine.
+When a pull request is opened or merged, it checks out the repository and attempts to compile the code.
+If compilation succeeds and there are no errors detected, it updates the Doxygen documentation and uploads it back to the repository.

 Git Submodules

-• Git for Windows: Ensure that you select the option to "recursively clone submodules" when you clone the repository.
+• Git for Windows: select the option to recursively clone submodules when you clone the repository.

-• Github Desktop: Github Desktop will clone submodules automatically if they exist in the main branch.
+• GitHub Desktop: clones submodules automatically if they exist in the branch being cloned.

 Arduino Libraries